-In general, a covered financial institution will be required to implement new customer due diligence ("CDD") procedures to obtain beneficial owner information from legal entity customers organized under a U.S. or foreign jurisdiction, including corporations, limited liability companies, partnerships, and similar entities.
+In general, a covered financial institution will be required to implement new customer due diligence (CDD) procedures to obtain beneficial owner information from legal entity customers organized under a US or foreign jurisdiction, including corporations, limited liability companies, partnerships, and similar entities.
 However, sole proprietorships, unincorporated associations, trusts (other than statutory trusts), and a series of entities enumerated in the new regulations will not be treated as legal entity customers.

-"Beneficial owner" due diligence covers two types of individuals.
-First, a covered financial institution must identify and verify any natural person having an equity ownership interest of 25% or more in a legal entity customer.
-Second, a covered financial institution must also identify and verify a "control person," meaning any individual having significant responsibility for controlling, managing, or directing the legal entity customer.
-Examples of a control person include a Chief Executive Officer, Managing Member, General Partner, or senior executive officer, or other individual who regularly performs such functions.
-If no individual satisfies the ownership prong, the covered financial institution must identify and verify the identity only of a control person of that customer.
+Beneficial owner due diligence covers two types of individuals.
+First, a covered financial institution must identify and verify any natural person having an equity ownership interest of 25 percent or more in a legal entity customer.
+Second, a covered financial institution must also identify and verify a control person, meaning any individual having significant responsibility for controlling, managing, or directing the legal entity customer.
+Examples of a control person are a CEO, managing member, general partner or senior executive officer, or other individual who regularly performs such functions.
+If no individual satisfies the ownership interest prong, the covered financial institution must identify and verify the identity only of a control person of that customer.

 Beginning on the applicability date, covered financial institutions will be required to establish and maintain written procedures "reasonably designed" to identify and verify the identities of beneficial owners of legal entity customers and to maintain the relevant records.
 Such beneficial owner due diligence must be conducted at the time a new account is opened and also when, in the course of normal customer transaction monitoring, the financial institution detects information pertinent to its assessment of the money-laundering risk posed by the customer.
+Furthermore, while the new CDD rule is not retroactive, customer information does need to be updated on an event-driven basis during the monitoring of customer accounts.
+For example, newly detected information or activity could necessitate an update of the customer information.
 The required information can be obtained by using either the certification form provided by FinCEN in Appendix A of the new regulations or any other method that complies with the substantive requirements of the regulations.

-The identification and verification procedures for beneficial owners are similar to those for individual customers under a financial institution's KYC program (e.g., producing a government-issued photo ID) except that for beneficial owners, the financial institution may rely on copies of identity documents.
+The identification and verification procedures for beneficial owners are similar to those for individual customers under a financial institution's KYC program (for example, production of a governmentissued photo ID) except that for beneficial owners, the financial institution may rely on copies of identity documents.
 The financial institution will be permitted to rely on the beneficial ownership information provided by the legal entity customer, as long as the financial institution has no "knowledge of facts that would reasonably call into question the reliability of the information."

-"Covered Financial Institution"
+Covered Financial Institution